SingleStepTests/v20/README.md

 No wait states are incurred during any of the tests.
 The interrupt and trap flags are not exercised.

 This test set exercises the V20's processor instruction queue.
-Odd instructions will execute from a full instruction queue,
+Every other instruction will execute from a full instruction queue.

 ### Using the Tests